MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L03_Deploy_host_pools_and_hosts_with_ARM_templates_ADDS.md

    > **Note**: The value should resemble the format `/subscriptions/de8279a3-0675-40e6-91e2-5c3728792cb5/resourceGroups/az140-11-RG/providers/Microsoft.Network/networkSecurityGroups/az140-cl-vm11-nsg`, although the subscription ID will differ.
 Record it since you will need it in the next task.

-#### Task 2: Deploy an Azure Windows Virtual Desktop host pool and hosts by using an Azure Resource Manager template
+#### Task 2: Deploy an Azure Virtual Desktop host pool and hosts by using an Azure Resource Manager template

 1. From your lab computer, start a web browser, navigate to the [Azure portal](https://portal.azure.com), and sign in by providing credentials of a user account with the Owner role in the subscription you will be using in this lab.
-1. From your lab computer, in the same web browser window, open another web browser tab and navigate to the GitHub Azure RDS templates repository page [ARM Template to Create and provision new Windows Virtual Desktop hostpool](https://github.com/Azure/RDS-Templates/tree/master/ARM-wvd-templates/CreateAndProvisionHostPool).
+1. From your lab computer, in the same web browser window, open another web browser tab and navigate to the GitHub Azure RDS templates repository page [ARM Template to Create and provision new Azure Virtual Desktop hostpool](https://github.com/Azure/RDS-Templates/tree/master/ARM-wvd-templates/CreateAndProvisionHostPool).
-1. On the **ARM Template to Create and provision new Windows Virtual Desktop hostpool** page, select **Deploy to Azure**.
+1. On the **ARM Template to Create and provision new Azure Virtual Desktop hostpool** page, select **Deploy to Azure**.
 This will automatically redirect the browser to the **Custom deployment** blade in the Azure portal.
 1. On the **Custom deployment** blade, select **Edit parameters**.
 1. On the **Edit parameters** blade, select **Load file**, in the **Open** dialog box, select **\\\\AZ-140\\AllFiles\\Labs\\02\\az140-23_azuredeployhp23.parameters.json**, select **Open**, and then select **Save**.
 1. Back on the **Custom deployment** blade, specify the following settings (leave others with their existing values):